Family Portraiture Tips

 That takes a lot of pressure off!

 Go with the flow and laugh when things don't go to plan.

 Keep in mind why you're doing this - it's for the memories!

 Think about places and spaces that have meaning to your family.

 Leave your camera at home:

-You'll receive the digital negatives of your shoot within days of it, so there's no need to duplicate things by having your own camera with you.
+You'll receive the digital negatives of your shoot within a week of it, so there's no need to duplicate things by having your own camera with you.